wearefrank/ladybug/MANUAL_TEST.md

 **Step 70:** For each selection of nodes, check that the corresponding values are shown to the bottom.
 Check that if the values on both sides are different, the differences are highlighted.

 **Step 80:** Change the node comparison algorithm to "None".
 Select nodes to the left and to the right.
 Check that selecting a node on one side does not affect the other side.

+### Test 70: Error should be shown if there is a low-level error

+This test should be executed with the ladybug test webapp.
+The maintainers of Ladybug know how to start this, so documenting the required preparations is postponed.

+**Step 10:** Start the ladybug test webapp and create a report.

+**Step 20:** Stop ladybug.

+**Step 30:** Locate the directory that holds the stored ladybug reports (should be a subdir of `data`).
+Rename it.

+**Step 30:** Restart ladybug.
+Check that an error message is shown.